Python-PyQt/PyQt6-Docs/descriptions/QtWebSockets/QWebSocketServer-c.rst

 Calling :sip:ref:`~PyQt6.QtWebSockets.QWebSocketServer.close` makes :sip:ref:`~PyQt6.QtWebSockets.QWebSocketServer` stop listening for incoming connections.

-:sip:ref:`~PyQt6.QtWebSockets.QWebSocketServer` currently does not support `WebSocket Extensions <https://doc.qt.io/qt-6/https://datatracker.ietf.org/doc/html/rfc6455#section-9>`_ and `WebSocket Subprotocols <https://doc.qt.io/qt-6/https://datatracker.ietf.org/doc/html/rfc6455#section-1.9>`_.
+:sip:ref:`~PyQt6.QtWebSockets.QWebSocketServer` currently does not support `WebSocket Extensions <https://doc.qt.io/qt-6/https://datatracker.ietf.org/doc/html/rfc6455#section-9>`_.

 **Note:** When working with self-signed certificates, `Firefox bug 594502 <https://doc.qt.io/qt-6/https://bugzilla.mozilla.org/show_bug.cgi?id=594502>`_ prevents `Firefox <https://doc.qt.io/qt-6/https://www.mozilla.org/firefox>`_ to connect to a secure WebSocket server.
 To work around this problem, first browse to the secure WebSocket server using HTTPS.
 FireFox will indicate that the certificate is invalid.
 From here on, the certificate can be added to the exceptions.
 After this, the secure WebSockets connection should work.